 To search for a specific kit or a group of kits that is ready for distribution or is distributed:

 Point to the arrow of the BMS tab, and then click Kits Inventory.
-The Kit Search page displays the Kit Search pane.
+The Kit Search page displays the Kit Search pane on left.